dfinity/motoko-core/README.md

 ## Contributing

 This repository is currently closed to external contributions.
-Please feel free to open an issue if you have a bug report, question, or feature request.
+Please feel free to report a bug, ask a question, or request a feature on the project's [GitHub issues](https://github.com/dfinity/motoko-core/issues) page.

 Interface design and code style guidelines for the repository can be found [here](https://github.com/dfinity/motoko-core/blob/main/Styleguide.md).